 What are some patterns that show up across the board?

-This research is important even if you don’t use the colors you find.
-By getting a sense of what’s happening in your industry, you will end up getting a better idea of the direction your brand should (and shouldn’t) go.
+This research is important even if you don’t use your desired colors.
+By understanding what’s happening in your industry, you will better understand how your brand should (and shouldn’t) go.

 You may even decide that a particular color is represented too much in your industry.
 To differentiate your brand, you can take an alternate path.

 One good example of this comes from Uber and Lyft.
 Uber goes with black, evoking feelings of sophistication, luxury, and reliability.
 They even offer services specifically targeting riders who value a luxury experience.

 Whereas Lyft uses white and magenta.
 It’s a more fun, light-hearted color to evoke a more playful feeling.
 They’re going after younger clientele who would more than likely use a Lyft to head to a fun night out (socially distanced, of course) than to head to work or to meet a client.

 Go deeper: Uber Eats has a page dedicated to its color branding choices.
 Even if your industry isn’t in ride-sharing, it’s worth the read to see the intention and reasoning behind a successful company’s color choice.